The Difference Between Grief and Depression:

 Grievers can also lose interest or pleasure in living, and cannot imagine ever feeling better because life is unbearable; but the mood fluctuations come in waves washing over the griever and the dark moods respond to empathy, support and the passage of time.
 Even in deep raw grief, moments of happy reminiscences are possible.

-Grief, although intensely painful and sad, moves us towards learning how to live without our loved one in a forever-changed world.
+Grief, although intensely painful and sad, moves us toward learning how to live without our loved one in a forever-changed world.
 The reactive depression of prolonged grief, however, is a destructive "stuck place" that causes us even more pain because we cannot move forward.

-Friends and family often react to sadness by avoidance or becoming eternal cheerleaders because most people cannot tolerate melancholia for extended periods of time.
+Friends and family often react to sadness by avoidance or becoming eternal cheerleaders because most people cannot tolerate being around melancholia for extended periods of time.
 Seek out those few who can sit with you and listen without telling you to cheer up or get on with your life.

 Note: For some grievers, feelings of loss are crippling and don't improve with time.
 This is known as complicated grief, sometimes called persistent complex bereavement disorder.
 It is like being in a continuous amplified state of grief that prevents you from healing and moving forward with your life.
 Contact your doctor or mental health professional if you have intense grief feelings and problems functioning day to day that don't improve at least one year after the death of your loved one.
 You deserve to feel better.